Kyle Weatherman: NASCAR

 Weatherman teamed up with Roush Fenway Racing development team Lira Motorsports to run the 2015 NASCAR Camping World Truck Series season finale at Homestead-Miami Speedway.
 In the debut race for driver and team, Weatherman qualified 21st but was hampered by a pit road penalty in the early stages of the event, resulting in a 23rd-place finish, three laps down.

 On October 23, 2017, it was announced that Weatherman would make his Monster Energy NASCAR Cup Series debut driving Rick Ware Racing's No. 51 at Martinsville Speedway.
 He would also drive the car at Phoenix International Raceway.
 A year later, Weatherman joined StarCom Racing to run the 2018 Overton's 400 at Chicagoland Speedway, driving the No. 99 car.
 Although that was his first race appearance for the team, Weatherman had been a StarCom employee since April.
 Weatherman wound up making six additional starts in the No. 99, recording a best finish of 26th at Las Vegas Motor Speedway.

 In 2019, Weatherman debuted in the NASCAR Xfinity Series for Rick Ware Racing, and also made a Cup start for the team at Michigan International Speedway in June.
 Later that month at Sonoma Raceway, he qualified Premium Motorsports' No. 15 car in place of Ross Chastain, who was competing in the Truck race at Gateway.

 Weatherman returned to Mike Harmon Racing and the Xfinity Series in 2020.
 At Kentucky Speedway's Shady Rays 200 in July, Weatherman scored MHR's best finish and maiden top ten when he finished eighth.

 He was promoted to a full-time ride in MHR's No. 47 for the 2021 Xfinity season.
 Weatherman departed the team at the end of the year.

 On January 31, 2022, Weatherman announced he would drive the first five races of the NASCAR Xfinity Series season with DGM Racing driving the 92 and having sponsorship from LS Tractor at Daytona International Speedway and Atlanta Motor Speedway.
 California Law Enforcement would sponsor Weatherman at Auto Club Speedway, Las Vegas Motor Speedway and Phoenix Raceway.
-He finished 8th at Atlanta.
-He also drove for the No. 34 Jesse Iwuji Motorsports Chevrolet for a majority of the season, including another 8th place finish at Loudon.
+He finished eighth at Atlanta.
+He also drove for the No. 34 Jesse Iwuji Motorsports Chevrolet for a majority of the season, including another eighth place finish at Loudon.

+On November 14, 2023, it was announced that Weatherman would return to DGM in 2024, this time driving the No. 91 full-time.
+Following the Portland race, Weatherman was fined US$25,000 for intentionally damaging another vehicle on pit road.
+Weatherman would be moved to the team's part-time No. 36 car for the race at Watkins Glen due to Josh Bilicki bringing sponsorship to drive the No. 91 and Dawson Cram bringing sponsorship to drive the No. 92, the team's two full-time cars.
+Weatherman would not drive in the final two races of the season due to sponsorship issues.